civboot/civlua/zoa/README.md

 references.

 To handle references, every referred value must be given an index (we call it an `idx`), and when serialized all references will instead use the `idx`.
+The `idx` is simply the byte-position of the referenced value in the data stream starting from `1` (`0==null`).
 For serializing, we must also prefix every value with the type (so that we can know its size) and if it's an array we must know its length as well.
 To accomplish this there will be a HEADER that contains all the type specs, each of which will have an `ity` (type id).
 See HEADER for that structure.

 The basic serialization is:

 * walk all values recursively.
-Every value behind a reference is put in a `table[value] = nextIdx()` where the idx is a number that increments from `1` (`0` is reserved as `null`).
-If the value is already in the table it is skipped.
+Every value behind a reference is put in a `tableK[value] = true and also `table.insert(tableI, value)`.
+If the value is already in `tableK` then it is skipped.
-  * Every field _within_ a value (for a struct or enum) gets its own idx (but is not prefixed by a tid since that is already known).
-Enum's always consume the maximum number of idxs any of their variants would consume.
-  * For arrays, the whole array uses the first idx, and each value gets its own set of idxs (again not prefixed by tid).
-This allows fields to reference either the whole array OR values within the array.
-  * s (strings) cannot have references to their internal values (they are given exactly one idx)
-* From now on, any references will use the idx to refer to the value.
-* The values in this table are then serialized from idx high->low.
-Each value is prefixed by its ity (the types must be a known constant size) and if it's an Array it's encoded length.
+* The values in `tableI` are then serialized in reverse order, with their byte position stored in `tableK`.
+When serialized, each value is prefixed by its `ity` (the types must be a known constant size) and if it's an Array it also has the encoded length.
+* From now on, any references will use the `idx` to refer to the value.
-* The remaining root values are serialized using `ity=0`, which is reserved
+* The remaining root values are serialized using `ity=0`

 Deserialization is the reverse:
 * Items are deserialized into a table keyed by idx